 Whether you’re working in an office, from home, or in other remote locations, you can make your project management software the remote HQ for your business.
 Invite team members and collaborators to join your digital workspace.
 Ensure that you assign them appropriate permissions to communicate, work, and gain visibility into relevant aspects of your projects.

-What is the best project management software for small businesses?
+What is the best project management software for small teams?

 Our top recommendation for project management software for small businesses and teams is Wrike.
 In addition to the basic features most project management software offers, Wrike provides: